antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

     routingKey: "routing.key",
     secondsDelay: 10);
 ```

- The mechanism of sending delayed messages also described in the documentation.
-Dive into it for more information.
+ The mechanism of sending delayed messages described in the documentation.
+Dive into it for more detailed information.

 ### Consumer

 After making message production possible let's make the consumption possible too!
-Imagine that consumer will be a simple console application.
+Imagine that a consumer will be a simple console application.

 ```csharp
 class Program